tomganleylee/energy-sankey-enhaced-battery/README.md

 Outstanding issues to solve:
 - [ ] Sometimes there are thin dark lines between the blocks that make up the shapes, I believe this is caused by antialiasing, but I don't see an easy way of reducing/eliminating it, especially where the shapes are across two divs.
-- [ ] If you stretch the card really wide, it sort of looks a bit silly.
-Perhaps that's not a major issue though.
 - [ ] There are probably more edge cases to experiment with, such as multiple generation sources, grid configured with only input or output, and either of those being negative to represent flow in the opposite direction.
+- [ ] *Configurable time range is not yet implemented

 - [ ] Battery storage is not supported yet.
 That could be added in the future.